Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Conclusion

 \section{Conclusion}

-In this study, we have extensively explored the nature of electromagnetic perturbations of Schwarzschild-anti-de Sitter black holes in the large black hole limit.
-We have presented three major results: (1) a novel symmetry of the quasinormal mode spectrum which we call self-similarity, (2) a master equation which describes at what values of the dimensionless constant $\rho$ the bifurcations in the spectrum occur and (3) exact solutions of both the spectrum and the eigenfunctions in the large black hole limit, as well as the first order expansion of the spectrum around the same limit.
+In this study, we have extensively explored the nature of electromagnetic perturbations of Schwarzschild--anti--de Sitter black holes in the large black hole limit.
+We have presented three major results: (1) a novel symmetry of the quasinormal mode spectrum which we call spectral similarity, (2) a master equation which describes at what values of the dimensionless constant $\rho$ the bifurcations in the spectrum occur and (3) exact solutions of both the spectrum and the eigenfunctions in the large black hole limit, as well as the first order expansion of the spectrum around the same limit.

 Between these three results, we expound on prior studies on the EM-SAdS system, as well as answer open questions found in the literature.